Introduction to Physical Design

 Description

-In this track, students will acquire fundamental techniques and knowledge used at the physical implementation
+In this track, students will acquire fundamental techniques and knowledge used at the physical implementation of integrated digital circuits at nanometer technology.

 Track goal